conradtchan/starfit/README.md

 pip3 install -e .[testing]
 ```

-To make this step more convenient we povide a `Makefile` in the root directory that does all three steps:
+To make this step more convenient we provide a `Makefile` in the root directory that does all three steps:
 ```shell
 make
 ```

-If there are issues with the `fitness` submodule, there is a `Makefile` in its source directory that can be used to compile a test program outside of the python package build process.
+If there are issues with the `fitness` sub-module, there is a `Makefile` in its source directory that can be used to compile a test program outside of the python package build process.

 Two automated checks (on Github Actions) must be passed (Items 2 and 3):